mieweb/wcexport/README.md

 --------------
 To run the [executable](docexport.exe) on Windows, simply run the `wcexport.exe` file.

-You may also run the [python script](wcexport.py) directly if you cannot run a Windows executable. `./wcexport.py`
+You may also run the [python script](wcexport.py) directly if you cannot run a Windows executable.

+https://www.python.org/downloads/ - install Python.
+This has been tested in 3.13.2

+Download this project using the Code button.

+`
+# Install dependancies
+pip3 install -r requirements.txt

+# Run the program
+./wcexport.py
+`

 Enter the required information into the application's fields and click 'Begin Export'.